ReploidGI0/calc-propinas-reducer/README.md

 Some of the things learned with this project are:

 ### <a /> useReducer
-This takes a slightly different approach than other versions of the project, as the cart state is managed in the reducer.
-Reducers allow you to group logic (when it starts to get complex) to keep it more organized.
+It takes a slightly different approach than other versions of the project, as the order status is managed in the reducer.
+Reducers allow you to group logic (when this starts to get complex) to keep it more organized.

 ### <a /> Modularity and Components Reusability
 Using components breaks down the interface through which components (e.g., food) can be reused, and communication is established between them to display or not display the consumption section and its totals.